 <item>

-<guid isPermaLink="true">https://community.sellvia.com/ask-community-mw6oype9/post/i-tested-sellvia-s-built-in-ad-system-for-30-days-straight---here-are-my-jrPj1Vd21LrtTR6</guid>
+<guid isPermaLink="true">https://community.sellvia.com/ask-community-mw6oype9/post/any-new-sellvia-adventurers-hustling-working-on-growing-their-store-zc3P6Akg5KKYj7M</guid>

 </item>